noureldien2021/nodejs-postgres-app/README.md

 - **Git & GitHub**: Structuring a project repository, writing a professional README, and version controlling the project.
 - **Optional**: Preparing the app for cloud deployment (ECS / AWS) and learning about RDS connections and credentials.

-> This project helped me understand real-world application deployment workflows, from local development to Kubernetes orchestration.